pratikthanki/pratikthanki.github.io/index.md

-Thanks for stopping by - I'm a curious problem solver working in asset management leading the design of scalable and performant applications and tech infrastructure used by teams around the globe to make real-time decisions. 🌎 I work in C#, run everything in containers 🐳 and deploy/manage event-driven architectures on Kubernetes ☸ and look to automate anything and everything.
+Thanks for stopping by - I'm a curious problem solver working in asset management leading the design of scalable and performant applications and tech infrastructure used by teams around the globe for real-time decisions making. 🌎 I work in C#, run everything in containers 🐳 and deploy/manage event-driven architectures on Kubernetes ☸ and look to automate anything and everything.